Discover the unique nature of Friesland

 Day 4: Terschelling – Harlingen (about 3 hours sailing) | Harlingen – Franeker – Leeuwarden (35 km / 21 mi. or 45 km / 27 mi.)

-During breakfast, the Lena Maria will take you out of Leeuwarden.
-We start cycling outside of the city towards National Park De Alde Feanen.
+After breakfast we start cycling out of the city towards National Park De Alde Feanen.
 This park consists of a variety of landscapes with small lakes, reedbeds and swamp forest.
 In the 17th century the area was mined for wet peat.
 Now, centuries later, the former mining grounds have evolved into a spectacular nature reserve with over 400 different plant species.
 One moment you’ll see a wide view over vast grasslands and waving reed beds, the next you’ll have a sheltered feeling as you pass through fairytale marshy forests.
-You’ll then return to Grou where the Lena Maria is moored for the night.
+You’ll then return to Grou where the barge is moored for the night.

 Day 6: Grou – Sneek (30 km / 18 mi. or 45 km / 27 mi.)